Organize your stay Athens

 Money Athens

-Since January1, 2002, Greece (and thus Athens) has joined the European Monetary Union: the euro is therefore in circulation, replacing the drachma.
-If the euro banknotes are the same, whatever the issuing country, the coins are specific to each state.
-Banks are only open in the morning, usually between 8am and 2pm.
-They are closed on weekends and holidays.
-ATMs are available 24 hours a day in tourist areas as well as in the Greek capital and surrounding areas.
-However, to avoid unpleasant surprises, you should always keep some money on you.
-To find the nearest ATM, a ATM geolocation tool is available.
+On January1, 2002, Greece joined the European Monetary Union, and the euro replaced the drachma as the currency in circulation.
+Euro banknotes are the same regardless of the issuing country, but coins are specific to each state.
+Banks are only open in the morning, generally between 8am and 2pm.
+They are closed at weekends and on public holidays.
+ATMs are available 24 hours a day in tourist areas as well as in and around the Greek capital.
+However, to avoid unpleasant surprises, it's always a good idea to carry some cash with you.
+To find the nearest cash dispenser, a cash dispenser geolocation tool is available.
 Go to visa.fr/services-en-ligne/find-a-distributor.
-In general, avoid carrying too much cash.
-It could be lost or stolen without any recourse.
-Prefer to pay with your credit card when possible.
+As a general rule, avoid carrying too much cash.
+It could be lost or stolen without recourse.
+Pay with your credit card whenever possible.

 Acceptance of credit cards.
 In Athens, credit cards (Visa, MasterCard, etc.) are accepted in most hotels, restaurants, museums and other tourist-related services.
-However, some habits are hard to break and in small pensions or taverns, credit cards may be refused.
-When you go to such places, remember to withdraw money from the ATM beforehand.
-For payments by credit card, note that they are free everywhere, unlike withdrawals which are subject to a withdrawal fee of about 2-3 euros, depending on the bank.
+However, certain habits die hard, and in small guesthouses and tavernas, credit cards may be refused.
+When visiting such establishments, be sure to withdraw cash from an ATM beforehand.
+Credit card payments are free everywhere, unlike withdrawals, which are subject to a withdrawal fee of around 2-3 euros, depending on the bank.

 Budget & Tips Athens